OrcaBus/service-icav2-wes-manager/README.md

 * **tags**:
   * A key-value store of tags.
-  * These will be added to the analysis jobs as user-defined tags
+  * These will be added to the analysis jobs as user tags

 * **engineParameters**:
   * projectId - the ICAv2 project context to run the analysis in